kirat04/Open-Art-Gallery-Project/README.md

-# Open Gallery Project
+# Open Art Gallery Project

 ## Overview
-The Open Gallery project is a web application designed to provide exhibition space for artists to showcase their work and connect with the community.
+The Open Art Gallery is a web application designed to provide exhibition space for artists to showcase their work and connect with the community.
 The application maintains a database of art items and supports two types of users: patrons and artists.

 ## Features